JaberAlJ/sql-cheat-sheet/Cheat Sheets/Basics/data-types.md

 ---

-✅ This cheat sheet provides a **quick reference** for choosing the right Oracle SQL data type.
+✅ This cheat sheet provides a **quick reference** for choosing the right SQL data type.